ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 How awesome is that? `TEST` is the native token of our Subnet and it's airdropped to our address.
 You can now deploy smart contracts and interact with the network.

-# Understanding the Genesis file
+# Understanding the Genesis File

 Before starting, I'd like to acknowledge that this section is very similar to [Avax docs - Customize a Subnet](https://docs.avax.network/Subnets/customize-a-Subnet).
 However, I've made some changes to make it more comprehensive and easier to understand.